jhivesh/ecommerce-react-strapi/README.md

  ## React Application
-It is a electronic store bootscraped and strapi is used for REST-api.
+It is a electronic store bootscraped and strapi is used for rest-api.

 ### Project Setup
 After downloading the project and extracting to a folder, open a terminal.